Looking for a therapist? 5 steps and pro tips to follow

 You’re thinking of working with a therapist/counselor, but how do you find one?
 Where do you look?
 How do you know someone will be a good fit before spending hundreds of dollars figuring this out?

-I've been on both “sides of the couch,” as every therapist should be at some point, and can really appreciate how daunting the process can be.
+I've been on both “sides of the couch”, as every therapist should be at some point, and can deeply appreciate how daunting the process can be.
 So let me help guide you with several simple steps and “Pro Tips” to watch out for.

 For starters, expect to shop around …

 Before you open a single Google browser know that looking for a therapist, like any other service, is something you’ll have to shop around for.
-While there are oodles of great ones out there, each has a unique personality, style, background and specialty geared towards different types of clients.
-Therefore, expect to contact or even have first sessions with several strong candidates before deciding on one to work with.
+While there are many great ones out there, each has a unique personality, style, background and specialty geared towards different types of clients.
+Therefore expect to contact or even have first sessions with several strong candidates before deciding on one.

 Step 1: “Where do I start looking?”

-Where do you start your search?
 Google?
 Friends?
-While referrals from people you know can help (more on the pitfalls of this below), here are several key places to begin:
+My insurance portal?
+While referrals from people you know can help (more on the pitfalls of this below) here are several key places to begin:

 2) Online Therapist Directories